Guy Mankowski: Career

 His first novel, The Intimates, was a Recommended Title for New Writing North's 2011 Read Regional Campaign.
 It was described by author Abigail Tarttelin as a 'measured, literary piece of work as hauntingly evocative of its setting and characters as Marilynne Robinson's Pulitzer Prize winner Housekeeping.'
 Culture Magazine were more critical, and called it 'unusually stylised for contemporary fiction.'
+He was awarded by Newcastle University’s Newcastle Centre for Literary Arts a Flow Engineering Writing commission.

 Mankowski's second novel, Letters from Yelena, was described by New Books Magazine as having 'shades of The Red Shoes and The Black Swan.'
-The novel was given Arts Council funding, allowing Mankowski to be one of a few English people granted access to the Vaganova Academy of Russian Ballet in Saint Petersburg for research purposes.
+The novel was given Arts Council funding, allowing Mankowski to be ‘given the rare privilege of behind-the-scenes access to observe the work of the Vaganova Academy of Russian Ballet’ in Saint Petersburg for research purposes’.
 The choreographer Dora Frankel created a dance based on the book.
 An excerpt of the novel was used as GCSE training material by Osiris Educational.
 His third novel, How I Left The National Grid, was written as part of his PhD.
 His academic research applied the theory of Self-fashioning to the punk movement, re-appropriating it as 'self-design'.
-Whilst researching the book, Mankowski interviewed musicians such as Jehnny Beth from post-punk band Savages.
+The genesis of the book was discussed in a TV interview on the North East Arts and Culture Show.
 Of the novel, The Huffington Post stated: 'Mankowski captures brilliantly the psychology of fan obsession.'
-The depiction of Richey Edwards in the novel was considered in a book about Edwards' contribution to the Manic Street Preachers third album The Holy Bible.

 The Glasgow Review Of Books described it as a novel 'about the pitfalls of externally defined identity.'
 Louder Than War said 'this intriguing novel is more about the pop fan's urge to remember.'
 The novelist Andrew Crumey commented: 'Already recognised as a major rising talent, Mankowski here establishes himself as a significant voice in British fiction.'

-Mankowski's fourth novel, An Honest Deceit, was first published in October 2016.
-It was a New Writing North Read Regional 2018 title, which lead to a tour of English libraries.
-Writing for HuffPost Daniela Quaglia called it 'a book of outstanding quality.'
-The book was re-released on Audible, where it was read by Chris Reilly, narrator of books by Ian Rankin and Frankie Boyle.
+In 2015 he also edited the memoir of banking whistle-blower Paul Moore (banking manager), whose evidence about corruption at HBOS bank was presented to the UK House of Commons Treasury Select Committee.
+An Honest Deceit was a New Writing North Read Regional 2018 title, which lead to a tour of English libraries.
+The book was re-released on Audible.
+He ran New Art Social, ‘a night that has grew from hosting upcoming poets and writers to adding in musical performances and panel discussions with some incredible creatives and minds'.